GrafikkartenGerd/FeistelNetwork/README.md

 # FeistelNetwork
-Performing the block cypher based on the feistel network
+Performing a block cypher based on the feistel network